sdl/ecommerce-framework/README.md

     * [Fredhopper](./connectors/fredhopper-ecommerce-connector/README.md)
     * [Hybris](./connectors/hybris-ecommerce-connector/README.md)
     * [Demandware](./connectors/demandware-ecommerce-connector/README.md)
-6. Add dependencies to the framework modules (ecommerce-framework-api, ecommerce-framework-dxa-module, navigation-dxa-module) in the POM.xml of your DXA web application
+6. Add dependencies to the following framework modules in the POM.xml of your DXA web application:
+    * ecommerce-framework-dxa-module
+    * ecommerce-framework-dxa-module-example-views (optional)
+    * navigation-dxa-module)
 7. In addition add dependencies to the selected connector(s) in your webapp's POM.xml
 8. Setup CMS as described below